AnTr24/TheShadyBunch/1. Player Characters/Leia.md

 	- Dream four: Leia had a dream she saw different versions of herself.
 Nothing to notable except it was a trippy and still wonders why.
 	- Dream five: Had a dream about seeing and hearing static.
 Currently have no idea what that's about.
 - Due to her psychic abilities, Leia receives visions from someone's mind and an object.
+	- When she touched [[Maahes]] one day, she saw a vision of him as a bloodied man.
 	- During the [[The Boat Arc]]...
 		- Used her Telekinesis to Moses the waves apart on a night the boat and its crew was struggling to keep it safe
 		- Attempted to reach out to [[Toble]] and someone told her, "This is her choice.
 She needs me, not much you'll do now.
 I am her one."
 She also saw her paralysis demon.